ruthlesshelp/quick-learn-locust/README.md

 ![Locust Hello World charts](Locust-Hello-World-charts.jpg)

-NOTE: Google will detect the automated GET requests from Locust and start to return errors.
+NOTE: The site may detect the automated GET requests from Locust and start to return errors.

 9. To stop the Locust testing, click the Stop button.